Our College Traditions

-Our college is fortunate to have many traditions that help complete our students' development while at Colorado State University.
+Our College is fortunate to have many traditions that help complete our students' development while at Colorado State University.
 You may remember participating in one of these activities and we hope you'll contact us to re-experience these traditions as a guest or volunteer.
 We also welcome your suggestions on new traditions we should consider creating.
-Take a few minutes to watch campus President Tony Frank talk about traditions on campus.

 A tribute to CSU’s proud tradition as one of the nation’s finest land-grant institutions, the pumpkin and alfalfa colors and the Aggie “A” celebrate CSU’s rich agricultural heritage and impact not only on the state and region, but globally.
 The College of Agricultural Sciences and CSU Athletics have played a vital role in preserving and displaying this history and tradition through the Aggie “A” decal and "orange-out days" showcasing the early colors of the school.